harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-04-24-10-things-you-should-know-before-your-solo-travel-to-japan.md

 * You’re likely to find more English-speakers, signs and menus in big cities like Tokyo, Osaka and Kyoto compared to less-touristy places.
 Still, English isn’t one of Japan’s strongest points, which can be stressful when you’re alone.
 * Learning a few [essential basic phrases](https://www.nihongomaster.com/blog/21-essential-japanese-travel-phrases/) beforehand (and not sweating it when you can’t understand everything) can be really helpful.
 People will generally be happy to help you out regardless of their English (or your Japanese) ability!
 * The Lonely Planet has a [great book of essential Japanese for travel](https://shop.lonelyplanet.com/products/japanese-phrasebook-9).
 Its compact size is perfect for your bag.
-Plus, it’s a good way to pass time while you’re on the plane orshinkansenand don’t have a travel buddy to chat to.
+Plus, it’s a good way to pass time while you’re on the plane or shinkansen and don’t have a travel buddy to chat to.

 ![](/img/ryokan_genkan.jpg)